HoneySens/honeysens-website/content/docs/tour/index.md

 ![demo-sensors](/images/demo-sensors.png)

-The demo environment comes with a single sensor attached to it, which is called simply *sensor1*, reports the IP address `192.168.32.4` and has two honeypot services enabled: *cowrie*  and *recon*.
+The demo environment ships with a single sensor attached to it, which is called *sensor1*.
+In the screenshot above, it reports the IP address `192.168.32.4` and has two honeypot services enabled: *cowrie*  and *recon*.
+If your sensor is still shown with a *Timeout* or it's online but the two service columns are shown in blue, don't worry: The sensor needs a couple of minutes to connect to the server and start its honeypot services.
+After roughly five minutes, your sensor list should look identical to the one above.
 By default, sensors poll the server every five minutes to send status reports and update their own configuration.
 According to the *Status* column in the screenshot, our sensor did its last polling successfully one minute ago and is healthy, as indicated by the green cell color.
 The columns with angled text show which honeypot services are enabled on which sensors: In our case, both services are active and running.
 If you see a blue background here, the services aren't ready yet (they will be automatically deployed to the sensor on startup).
 In that case, simply wait a few minutes until the boxes turn green.
 Obviously, red background color indicates that something has gone wrong.

 Now, click on the pencil icon within the *Actions* column to show the current sensor configuration.
 This ranges from basic settings such as sensor name, location and group assignment to the server connection, update interval and sensor network configuration to more advanced topics such as proxy traversal or custom sensor firmware settings.
 For now, simply close the dialogue via *Cancel*.